IBM/blockchain-enabled-crowdfunding/README.md

 ## 5. Build and deploy webapp

-A web application is provided to perform various operations like `Donate Money`, `View Supporters` etc. Web application code can be found under `webapp` directory.
+A web application is provided to perform various operations like `Donate`, `View Supporters` etc. Web application code can be found under `webapp` directory.

 This web application invokes rest interfaces implemented in Fabric Java SDK client application as explained above.
 Hence the web application needs Fabric Java SDK client application url for rest invocations.